 Dangerous Foods for Dogs: Avoiding the Worst of the Worst

 Just like humans, dogs also have allergies and an intolerance to foods that could not only hurt them, but eventually lead to serious problems.
 By keeping an eye on what you feed your pet, you can ensure that your beloved furry friend will not end up at the veterinarian’s office after ingesting something that seems harmless at the beginning.
-After all, you don’t want to place a claim on the Pets at Home insurance for something easily avoided.

 Effects of chocolate on dogs

-One dangerous food that certainly needs to be avoided is chocolate, for much the same reason that coffee and caffeine in general should also be swerved.
+One dangerous food that certainly needs to be avoided is chocolate, for much the same reason that coffee and caffeine in general should also be avoided.
 All three contain a substance called methylxanthine, which is present in cacao seeds.

 When ingested by your dog, it can cause vomiting and diarrhea, as well as excessive panting, excessive thirst and urination, tremors, seizures, hyperactivity, abnormal heart rhythm and – the worst case scenario – death.
 Darker chocolate is more dangerous, and baking chocolate is the worst dog food of all foods.
+(Also read Healthy Human Food For Dogs)

 Effects of alcohol on a dog’s central nervous system